syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Dot-NET-Core.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/OCR/Perform-OCR-on-image-file).

 ## OCR an Image to PDF

 You can perform OCR on an image and convert it to a searchable PDF document.
 It is also possible to set PdfConformanceLevel to the output PDF document using OCRSettings.